-Breast pain issue for 1 in 3 female marathon runnersApril 20th, 2013 in Health /
+Breast pain issue for 1 in 3 female marathon runnersApril 20, 2013 in Medicine & Health / Health

 Women with larger cup sizes seem to be more susceptible, but childless women also seem to be more prone, and wearing a sports bra doesn't always help, finds the study, which publishes as London gears up for its annual international marathon tomorrow (Sunday April 21).